How Much Money Does Disney World Make A Day?

 Ticket Prices

 The average attendance for a day at Magic Kingdom is about 50,000 people.
 The average price for their day ticket is about $100.
-Singe day park tickets is now above $120, but many guests visiting the parks will have bought their tickets in a bundle of around 4 days, which drops the price per day a little lower.
+Singe-day park tickets are now above $120, but many guests visiting the amusement parks will have bought their tickets in a bundle of around four days, which drops the price per day a little lower.

 Ticket add-ons